 Key Biscayne

-Key Biscayne is a tropical island off Florida’s coast with white-sand beaches and crystalline blue oceans that easily qualify it as one of the most beautiful spots in the United States.
+Key Biscayne is a tropical island off Florida’s coast.
+Its white-sand beaches and crystalline blue oceans easily qualify it as one of the most beautiful spots in the United States.

-Life is always more expensive on an island, but with an average cost of living 97% above the rest of the country, Key Biscayne is even more expensive than most.
+Life is always more expensive on an island, but with an overall cost of living 17% higher than the rest of the country, Key Biscayne is more expensive than most.

 Sarasota

-In many ways, Sarasota is the perfect beach city for retirees.
+Sarasota is, in many ways, the perfect beach city for retirees.
 But before you go all in on the city, you should know that it had the highest number of nuisance alligator removals in the state in 2018.

 Fort Myers Beach